Skip to content

 Fresh, vibrant, and full of flavor, this classic Ensalada de Nopales comes together in just 35 minutes.

 Nopales is the Mexican superfood we should all be enjoying more of.
-And I know—cactus?
-It may sound unexpected, but this humble ingredient has been loved in Mexico for generations.
+And I know, cactus?
+It may sound unexpected, but this humble ingredient has been at the heart of Mexican cooking for generations.

 Ensalada de Nopales- Cactus